 Actually, the principle of AWARENESS might be summed up as a final step in Aligning …

 Later in this book (the chapter on ‘Feeling’), we’ll explore in some detail the psychology of learning, singing and performing, and try some exercises for focusing the mind on the task at hand, and clearing it of distracting thoughts.
 A mind that is preoccupied with worries, ambitions, theories or questions is not properly available for the clear-headed, aware work of singing and subtle and rapid muscle coordination.
 A true master singer learns, above all else, to master their own mind and emotions.
-Good aligning consists of: 1) neat feet, 2) ease in the knees, 3) Elvis pelvis, 4) track the back, 5) shoulder tip above the hip, 6) check the neck, 7) explore the jaw, 8) sane brain, underpinned by principles of keeping everything free and mobile, and continuing to breathe.
+Good aligning consists of: 1) neat feet, 2) ease in the knees, 3) Elvis pelvis, 4) track the back, 5) shoulder tip above the hip, 6) check the neck, 7) jaw to the floor, 8) ‘un-grip’ the lip, 9) ‘un-bung’ the tongue, 10) maintain the brain, underpinned by principles of keeping everything free and mobile, and continuing to breathe.

 Shorthand methods for remembering technique – beware imagery